poetic-labs/jwt-mongo-sms/README.md

 createUsersIndex(fieldOrSpec: string = 'phoneNumber', IndexOptions: object = { unique: true }): Promise<string>
 ```

-* Indexes the auth and users collections.
-Defaults to a unique index on `phoneNumber` for faster lookup and data integrity.
+* Indexes the auth and users collections respectively.
+Each defaults to a unique index on `phoneNumber` for faster lookup and data integrity.
 See the [MongoDB documentation](http://mongodb.github.io/node-mongodb-native/2.1/api/Collection.html#createIndex) for more info on `fieldOrSpec` and `options`.